IgniteUI/help-topics/topics/02_Controls/igCategoryChart/08_CategoryChart_Configuring_Chart_Markers.md

 #### Marker Brush and Outline

-The code snippets below demonstrate how to change the MarkerBrushes and MarkerOutlines for the igCategoryChart.
+The code snippets below demonstrate how to change the markerBrushes and markerOutlines for the igCategoryChart.

 *In HTML:*